 If the object will be used in temperatures greater than 60ºC (sagging can occur).

 This is only the beginning of filament types and their uses in 3D printing.
-Don’t forget that you can always create your own filament with our NEXT 1.0 filament extruder.
+Don’t forget that you can always create your own filament with one of our filament extruders.
 Over the coming weeks, I’ll be covering everything else you need to know.
 These are only two out of many different types of filament, but they’re the most widely used and easily available.
-What is your favorite?
-Let us know in the comments section below!